-Carl Wallnau is currently Artistic Director of the Centenary Stage Company, an equity theatre located on the campus of Centenary College in Hackettstown, NJ where he is also Professor of Theatre Arts and Chairman of the Fine Arts Department.
+Carl Wallnau is currently Artistic Director of the Centenary Stage Company, an equity theatre located on the campus of Centenary University in Hackettstown, NJ where he is also Professor of Theatre Arts and Chairman of the Fine Arts Department.

 Recent acting credits include The Tempest at the Pennsylvania Shakespeare Festival, Ladies Man at Centenary Stage and Laughter on the 23rd Floor at Theatre 1812 in Philadelphia.

 As an actor, he has worked at numerous regional theatres including Paper Mill Playhouse, Peoples Light Theatre Company, Second Stage in NYC, NYMF Festival, The Lark Theatre, The Pennsylvania Shakespeare Festival, Hartford Stage, Bristol Riverside, Orlando Shakespeare Company, Arts Center of Coastal Carolina, Foothills Playhouse and 14 months on the road with the First National Tour of Titanic.